CARTAvis/carta-protobuf/docs/data_cube_navigation.rst

 Animation
 ~~~~~~~~~

-An animation can be played back by issuing the :carta:`START_ANIMATION` command.
+An animation can be played back by issuing the :carta:ref:`START_ANIMATION` command.
 This command encapsulates all the different animation stepping and bounds parameters, in order to allow the backend to perform frame calculations and deliver image data to the front.
-After the the :carta:`START_ANIMATION` command has been issued, the backend sends images and analysis results to the frontend at a regular interval.
-When the user stops an animation, the frontend sends the :carta:`STOP_ANIMATION` command, which includes information on the current image’s channels, so that the backend can be sure that the frontend channel state is the same as that of the backend.
+After the the :carta:ref:`START_ANIMATION` command has been issued, the backend sends images and analysis results to the frontend at a regular interval.
+When the user stops an animation, the frontend sends the :carta:ref:`STOP_ANIMATION` command, which includes information on the current image’s channels, so that the backend can be sure that the frontend channel state is the same as that of the backend.
 If the last sent frame does match the frontend channel state, the backend adjusts channels again.
-In order to prevent the backend from sending too many animation frames, some basic flow control is provided through :carta:`ANIMATION_FLOW_CONTROL` message.
+In order to prevent the backend from sending too many animation frames, some basic flow control is provided through :carta:ref:`ANIMATION_FLOW_CONTROL` message.
 This is sent from the frontend to the backend to indicate the latest frame received, preventing the backend from queuing up too many frames.
-The :carta:`START_ANIMATION` command includes an :carta:`ADD_REQUIRED_TILES` sub-message, specifying the required tiles and compression type to be used in the animation.
-The backend includes an animation ID field in :carta:`START_ANIMATION_ACK` in order to allow the frontend to differentiate between frames of previous animations and the latest animation.
+The :carta:ref:`START_ANIMATION` command includes an :carta:ref:`ADD_REQUIRED_TILES` sub-message, specifying the required tiles and compression type to be used in the animation.
+The backend includes an animation ID field in :carta:ref:`START_ANIMATION_ACK` in order to allow the frontend to differentiate between frames of previous animations and the latest animation.

 .. uml::